auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 ## Execute Pipelines (Input Image)

 In addition to video streams, the `image_stream` node allows us to input static images into our pipeline.
-Within the `input_image` directory, there's a pipeline named `image_classification-throughput_udp.pbtxt`.
+Within the `/opt/aupera/examples/input_image` directory, there's a pipeline named `image_classification-throughput_udp.pbtxt`.
 This configuration pbtxt is designed to measure the throughput of `resnet18`, which is widely recognized as a benchmark classification model.
 To execute this, use the command below:

 ```
-cd input_image
+cd /opt/aupera/examples/input_image
 avaser -c image_classification-throughput_udp.pbtxt
 ```